 The constraints on the tiles are expressed by the following conjuncts:

 Finally, we take a fresh predicate $\pvar_0$ and add the conjunct $\pvar_0\to\pvar_0$ to $\varphi$.

-We now aim to construct a formula $\psi$ for which, as previously, the equivalence $\textbf{(c1)} \Leftrightarrow \textbf{(c2)}$ holds.
+We now aim to construct a formula $\psi$ for which, as previously, we have $\textbf{(c1)} \Leftrightarrow \textbf{(c2)}$.
 This is slightly more involved, as we cannot directly express case distinctions using disjunction and nested `modalities'.
 We require auxiliary predicates to achieve this: we use $\avar_{h}$ to encode that $\qvar$ is true in an $R_{h}$-successor of a $\qvar$-node, $\avar_{v}$ to encode that $\qvar$ is true in an $R_{v}$-successor of a $\qvar$-node, and $\bvar',\bvar''$ are used to encode that a $\qvar$-node is not confluent.
 In detail, $\psi$ starts with the conjunct

 Next we add a conjunct making a case distinction between $\avar_{h}$, $\avar_{v}$, and $\bvar'$:

 The next two conjuncts state the consequences of $\avar_{h}$ and $\avar_{v}$, respectively:

 The next conjunct forces $\ssvar$ to be true in the horizontal successors of a vertical successor: